dieterich-lab/FUCHS/README.rst

 .. code-block:: bash

-  $ guided_denovo_circle_structure_parallel -c 18 -A hg38.RefSeq.exons.bed FUCHS/ hek293
+  $ guided_denovo_circle_structure_parallel -c 18 -A [annotatation].bed -I FUCHS/output/folder -N sample

-  # FUCHS/ corresponds to the output directory of the FUCHS pipeline
+  # FUCHS/output/folder corresponds to the output directory of the FUCHS pipeline
-  # hek293 corresponds to your sample name, just as specified for the pipeline
+  # sample corresponds to your sample name, just as specified for the pipeline

 **That's all folks**